muzkkir/CTFFriday/README.md

 ## Fourth Flag

-I got 2 random files in which one was encrypted, Then I tried to look for a decryption key in another file.
+I got 2 files in which one was encrypted, Then I tried to look for a decryption key in another file.

 ![alt text](test/22.png)